 Truck Driver with half of face sun damaged

-So yeah, I’m this ex-military guy who knows way too much about cosmetics...and it’s great.
-A lot of people have asked us what products men should use, but here is the biggest misconception: You shouldn't be buying your skincare products based on gender – you need to buy skincare based on your skin type and conditions.
-Most gender specific products only differ by fragrance and packaging – the formulation is no different.
-(The only thing that could be a gender specific, is shaving cream/gel).
+A lot of people have asked us what products men should use, but here is the biggest misconception: You shouldn't be buying your skincare products based on your assigned gender: you need to buy skincare based on your skin type and conditions.
+Most gender-specific products only differ by fragrance and packaging; the formulation is no different.

 Early Soko Glam days in Seoul with Jessica from SNSD and Banila Co.

 Hope this article demystified men’s skincare even a little bit.
-If you’re a male reading this, just know that you’re not alone.
+If you identify as male and you're reading this, just know that you’re not alone.
 Believe it or not, we get a lot of emails from men asking about skincare and they've reported back that they're loving their new routine.
-If you’re a female, I hope this was insightful and you can share this blog post with your father, brother, husband, son or friend.
+If you’re not male, I hope this was insightful and you can share this blog post with your father, brother, husband, son or friend.